PM in Australia: Ardern lands in Sydney ahead of Albanese meeting

 "This is my first engagement with the Prime Minister.
 It will be a positive one," Ardern said.

-Ardern will raise the tenuous issue of Australia's 501 deportation policy with Albanese.
+Ardern will raise the contentious issue of Australia's 501 deportation policy with Albanese.

 "I will raise these issues, but let's see where we can take them," Ardern said.